Best Glues for Automotive Plastic: Top Adhesives for Plastic Parts

 While the two types mentioned above focus on liquid glue, another option is moldable glue (or sticky putty).
 Like single-part adhesives, moldable glue dries by itself via evaporation.
 The advantage, especially for automotive use, is the easy application process in the hardest to reach spots.
 Once dried, putty is also elastic and shock-resistant, which matches the flexible properties of the plastics used in your vehicle.

-The Gorilla Glue Company is based in Cincinnati, Oh.
-The company has been producing Gorilla Glue for over two decades, a product that was initially used in Indonesia for Teak furniture but became a high-demand product due to its versatility.
+The Gorilla Glue Company is based in Cincinnati, Ohio.
+The company has been producing Gorilla Super Glue Gel for over two decades, a product that was initially used in Indonesia for Teak furniture but became a high-demand product due to its versatility.
 While a popular house product, people may ask, “Can Gorilla Glue be used on cars? any of their products are great automotive glues.
 Today, the company is still family-owned and operated.

 Glue for Automotive Plastic Pricing